centreon/centreon-documentation/cloud/resources/known-issues.md

 The following paragraphs detail issues which are known to Centreon and will be fixed in coming releases.

-## User groups

-* You cannot search for a specific user in the user group creation/edition form.

-   **Workaround**: Scroll in the list until you find the user you want.

 ## Resource Access Management

-* You cannot scroll in the dropdown lists in the Resource Access Management creation/edition form.

-   **Workaround**: Refine the search until the number of results is less than ten.

 * The click area for “All" boxes (**All contacts**, **All contact groups**, **All hosts**...) is too wide: it is easy to select "All" by mistake.